unitedstates/contact-congress/documentation/schema.md

 ### find

 The value of a find step is just a string CSS selector which should be found on the page (and should be visible) before proceeding to execute more steps.

+### wait

+The value is a number of seconds to wait before performing another action.
+Find should be used if it all possible instead of wait.

 ### fill_in